 The air pressure outside of your body changes as altitude changes.
 This creates a difference in pressure on the two sides of the eardrum.
-The result is a feeling of pressure and blockage in the ears.
+You may feel pressure and blockage in the ears as a result.

-Yawning or swallowing usually opens the Eustachian tube, which connects the middle ear to the nose.
-These movements allow the pressure to equalize in the ears.
-Performing them can unclog blocked ears when you are going up or coming down from high altitudes.
-Chewing gum the entire time you are changing altitudes helps by causing you to swallow frequently.
-This may prevent you from getting blocked ears in the first place.
+Doing these things can unclog blocked ears when you are going up or coming down from high altitudes.
+Chewing gum the entire time you are changing altitudes helps by causing you to swallow often.
+This may prevent your ears from getting blocked.

-People who always have blocked ears when flying may consider taking a decongestant about an hour before the flight leaves.
+People who always have blocked ears when flying may want to take a decongestant about an hour before the flight leaves.

-If your ears are blocked, try breathing in, then gently breathing out while holding your nostrils and mouth closed.
-If you do this too forcefully, you can cause ear infections by forcing bacteria into your ear canals.
-A perforation (hole) in your eardrum can result if you blow too hard.
-See: Barotrauma
+If your ears are blocked, you can try breathing in, then gently breathing out while holding your nostrils and mouth closed.
+Use care when doing this.
+If you breathe out too forcefully, you can cause ear infections by forcing bacteria into your ear canals.
+You can also create a hole (perforation) in your eardrum if you blow too hard.

 O'Reilly RC, Sando I. Anatomy and physiology of the eustachian tube.
 In: Cummings CW, Flint PW, Haughey BH, et al, eds.
 Otolaryngology: Head & Neck Surgery.
 5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2010:chap 131.
+Philadelphia, PA: Elsevier Mosby; 2010:chap 131.